 Of course, you have to make sure your services warrant five-star reviews from your clients to begin with.
 Even if their case doesn’t turn out the way they hope, they need to go away feeling you did everything you could to get the best result for them.
 You might also need to be a little tactful about when you choose to ask for feedback from your clients.

 Each year Google is getting more strict about businesses following its GMB guidelines.
 We’ve already seen some algorithm updates that have wiped businesses off Google Maps and we expect this to continue.
 So make sure you follow these guidelines carefully.

 What you might find is that some of your competitors don’t follow these guidelines and end up ranking higher than you because of it.
 Don’t fall into the trap of copying them and breaking Google guidelines.
-Instead, report them to the Google My Business Community under the Spam & Policy section and Google will review their account.
+Instead, report them to the Google Business Profile Community under the Spam & Policy section and Google will review their account.

 Then contact our SEO experts today on 023 9283 0281 or submit your details here and we’ll call you.

 Kerry has been working in digital marketing almost since the beginning of the World Wide Web, designing her first website in 1995 and moving fully into the industry in 1996 to work for one of the very first web design companies.
 After a successful four years, Kerry moved to an in-house position for a sailing company, running the digital presence of their yacht races including SEO, PPC and email marketing as the primary channels.
 A stint then followed at another in-house role as online marketing manager.

 Kerry moved to Vertical Leap in 2007, making her one of the company’s longest-serving employees.
 As a T-shaped marketer – able to advise on digital strategy outside her main specialism – she rose through the ranks and in 2012 became the head of the Small and Medium Business (SMB) SEO team.
 In 2022 she became Vertical Leap's Automation and Process Manager.